 Stellaris’ multiplayer isn’t to be overlooked either, transforming decent human beings into Machiavellian alien tyrants at the drop of a hat.

-A whole galaxy, that’s our playground.
+Our playground is a whole galaxy.
 Not just any galaxy, either.
-The Milky Way is the setting of Elite: Dangerous, built to terrifying scale.
-It’s a galaxy populated with black holes, gargantuan suns, space anomalies, and space ships that flit around like tiny specks of dust on an inconceivably big table.
-It’s still familiar and authentically Elite, but elevated by tech that would have boggled minds in 1984, where 256 planets was massively impressive.
+The Milky Way is the setting of Elite Dangerous, built to terrifying scale.
+It’s a galaxy populated with black holes, gargantuan suns, space anomalies, and spaceships that flit around like tiny specks of dust on an inconceivably big table.
+It’s still familiar and authentically Elite, but elevated by tech that would have boggled minds in 1984, when 256 planets was massively impressive.
 How you carve out a life in this galaxy is much the same, though, whether you become a trader, filling your cargo hold with algae and microchips, or a mercenary, fighting in an interstellar war.

-It’s great, and players are already improving it with things like chatting ship AIs that react to voice commands, while Frontier continues to fatten it up with free updates along with the new Elite Dangerous: Horizon expansion.
-And if you’re lucky enough to have an Oculus Rift, then you’re in for a treat, right up to the point where your ship spins out of control and you dive head first into a sick bag.
+It’s great, and thanks to Elite Dangerous mods, players are improving it with things like chatting ship AIs that react to voice commands.
+Frontier also continues to fatten it up with free updates along with the Elite: Dangerous’ Horizon expansion.
+And if you’re lucky enough to have an Oculus Rift, then you’re in for a treat, right up to the point where your ship spins out of control and you dive head-first into a sick bag.

 Kerbal Space Program

 The first order of doing anything in space is, of course, to get there.
 Unfortunately, most games in this otherwise splendid list make the rather wild assumption that rocket science isn’t all that important and skip to the business of spreading violence, free market capitalism, and all manner of other human diseases to all corners of various galaxies.
 Thankfully, the space program to which the Kerbals fatefully apply is rather more grounded in reality, in the sense that the aim of the game is to avoid crashing into the stuff.